Why this Owner Chooses to Buy Online Businesses

 What is the most recent business you have purchased and why

 I purchased my recent from a business exchange marketplace.
 There was no broker and the deal was done in less than 48 hours.
 I prefer to buy established businesses because they already have some thought put into them but may not know how to be successful online.
 This allows me to use my online skillset to grow that business usually to flip once its self sustaining for a large multiplier.
 I expect at the very minimum a handover from the previous owner explaining how they may have done certain things, the scary part of buying a business is seeing just how many business owners do not have an SOP standard operating procedure for tasks and processes inside their business.

-Did you use an accountant or solicitor when purchasing a business?
+Did you use an accountant or solicitor when buying a business?

 The only time I involve my accountant is when that business I have purchased starts earning more than 5 figures a month.This works out for me because I can then use some financial account wizardry to cut expenses and further increase the revenue.
 A key metric when running a business.
 I own several businesses and really love the challenge each one presents but also the growth opportunities they have in front of them.

 Do you make many changes to a business once you buy it?

 Once I own that business I don't change much for the first 30 days so I can see how and what was working organically for that business.
 When I have that knowledge I can usually pinpoint the areas that are working really well and the areas that need reworking.
 If the business comes with some support staff I try not to change them until I have a firm grasp on the business.